Kbn60/Fyp-Thesis/README.md

 # fyp
 This repository contain the pdf file of the Thesis Final Year Project of BSCS Program.

-**Tile of the project: **
+**Tile of the Project:**
-  Medicine Prescription Automation using Visual Presentation
+    MEDICINE PRESCRIPTION USING VISUAL PRESENTATION: AN ANDROID AND DESKTOP BASED APPLICATION

 **Use Cases:**

   - Desktop Application (For Pharmacist and Doctors: The main stakeholders of the application.)